 A reading of Rule 19 of Andhra Pradesh Administrative Tribunal (Procedure) Rules, 1989 makes it clear that the same is nothing but reproduction of Rule 17(1) of CAT (Procedure) Rules, 1987.
 Both the rules are akin to each other.
 The only difference is from which date the period of thirty days requires to be computed.
-In the CAT (Procedure) Rules it is from the date of receipt of copy of the order, whereas in the Andhra Pradesh Administrative Tribunal (Procedure) Rules it is from the date of the order.
+As per the CAT (Procedure) Rules it is from the date of receipt of copy of the order, whereas as per the ^{Andhra} ~~Pradesh~~ Administrative Tribunal (Procedure) Rules, it is from the date of the order.
 Hence, the above decision of the Hon'ble Andhra Pradesh High Court is applicable to CAT (Procedure) Rules also.